18 Rooftop Bars in Las Vegas with Jaw-Dropping Views

 Oak & Ivy

-The Downtown Container Park may be a tourist trap, but it's got one of the best bars in Las Vegas.
-Just like every other business on property, Oak & Ivy was designed from an old shipping container.
-That leaves limited space inside, but the patio has expanded over the years and if that's not enough, extra seating is available up on the roof.
-Both outdoor areas are now shaded.
-The bar is known for a killer whiskey selection, barrel-aged cocktails, and a Moscow Mule made prepared with house-made ginger beer.
+The Downtown Container Park may be a tourist trap, but it's got one of the best bucket-list bars in Las Vegas.
+Just like every other business on the property, Oak & Ivy was designed from an old shipping container.
+That leaves limited space inside with extra seating on the patio.
+If that's not enough, a few more tables are up on the roof.
+Both outdoor areas are now shaded, which helps during the hot summer months.
+The bar is known for its killer whiskey selection, barrel-aged cocktails, and Moscow Mules prepared with house-made ginger beer.
 The bartenders know how to put a blowtorch to good use with the Apple Pie Harvest, a cocktail that manages to be both a Whiskey Sour and dessert.
 Libations change frequently with each season, giving you an excuse to make plenty of return visits.
-Happy hour was just added: Sunday–Thursday 1 pm–3 pm.
+Happy Hour runs Sunday–Thursday 3-5 pm and 9 pm to close.

 Skyfall Lounge

 Skyfall Lounge is one of those joints that feels like it's getting ready for rebranding.
 The bar is holding back these days; trading in a once-vibrant cocktail program for a smaller, more routine drink menu.
-However, the clear, obstructed views of the Strip never get old, with tall, floor-to-ceiling windows and an open-air deck on the 64th floor of the Delano resort.
+However, the clear, obstructed views of the Strip never get old with tall, floor-to-ceiling windows and an open-air deck on the 64th floor of the Delano resort.
 At least there's no cover charge.
-A table on the patio next door at Alain Ducasse's Rivea provides a similar vantage point if you're hungry for a full dinner.
+A DJ shows up on Fridays and Saturday, keeping things low-key with beats to match the lounge atmosphere.
+Light bites are available until 10 pm, although a table on the patio next door at Alain Ducasse's Rivea provides a similar vantage point if you're hungry for a full dinner.

 How to book: Walk-ins might get lucky, but book a reservation online with Seven Rooms to play it safe at Skyfall Lounge.
 If you prefer a reservation at Rivea, call 877-632-5400 to inquire about any available tables with views.